 This can be defined as the capability to sweep around corners and wall edges, cleaning of hardwood floors and carpeted areas as well as navigating across multiple rooms.

 The Roombas come fitted with a spinning side brush; they are equipped with algorithms that make them realize walls and corners and how to clean against such surfaces.
 The side brush is used to sweep off the dirt that gathers around corners and straight edges.

 When it comes to multi-room navigation, both are designed with similar mapping technology.
 There is no limit set as to the rooms that Roombas can clean at different levels.
 Both models create a temporary map of a home and when they run out of battery, they are designed to recharge and resume cleaning functions automatically.
-Both can clean 2000 square foot in a single level.
+Both can clean 2000 square feet on a single level.

-With the virtual wall barrier technology in both models, users can demarcate sections of their home that they do not want the models to clean.
-This can be a single setup for 960 model and two sections in the case of 980 model.
-This is a differentiation to consider in Roomba 960 vs. 980 comparison.
+With the virtual wall barrier technology in both models, users can demarcate sections of their homes that they do not want the models to clean.
+This can be a single setup for the 960 models and two sections in the case of the 980 models.
+This is a differentiation to consider in Roomba 960 vs. 980 comparisons.